 Swimming Lessons & Free Swim

-Our two swimming pools are ideal for young campers.
-One pool is a large, shallow pool designed for beginner swimmers, while and the other is an L-shaped pool with a depth of 3 to 8 feet.
-Full-day campers participate in an American Red Cross swimming lesson each morning and a free swim each afternoon.
+Our two swimming pools are ideal for all campers.
+One pool is a large, shallow pool designed for beginner swimmers, while the other is an L-shaped pool with a depth of 3 to 8 feet.
+Full-day campers participate in an American Red Cross swimming lesson and free swim.
 Half-day campers have one swim lesson per day.

 Pool staff are certified by the American Red Cross and are experienced in teaching young children to swim and enjoy the water.
 The instructor-to-camper ratio during lessons is dependent upon the size of the camper group, but will not exceed 1:5.